spaceexpanse/metaverse/OVP/D3D7Client/README.txt

 For a first-time installation only:

-* Create a directory for the Orbiter distribution, e.g.
+* Create a directory for the SpaceXpanse distribution, e.g.
-  Program Files\Orbiter_OVP
+  Program Files\SpaceXpanse_OVP

-* Install the latest Orbiter release by unpacking the base package (orbiter060929_base.zip) and the SDK package (orbiter060929_sdk.zip) in that directory.
+* Install the latest SpaceXpanse release by unpacking the base package (spacexpanse060929_base.zip) and the SDK package (spacexpanse060929_sdk.zip) in that directory.
 Make sure to preserve the directory structure of the zip archives.

 For each update of the OVP sources:

-* Download the latest orbiter beta diffs from download.orbit.m6.net/betaNG/orbiter_beta.html Unpack in the Orbiter directory.
+* Download the latest spacexpanse beta diffs from download.orbit.m6.net/betaNG/spacexpanse_beta.html Unpack in the SpaceXpanse directory.
 Make sure to preserve the directory structure of the zip archive.
 Answer "yes" if asked whether to overwrite existing files.
-  The graphics API linking the orbiter core and external graphics clients is continuously evolving, so it is important to make sure you have the latest orbiter beta installed when compiling the current OVP snapshot.
+  The graphics API linking the spacexpanse core and external graphics clients is continuously evolving, so it is important to make sure you have the latest spacexpanse beta installed when compiling the current OVP snapshot.

-* Make sure that the Orbiter_NG shortcut in the Orbiter root directory points to Modules/Server/orbiter.exe and is working properly.
+* Make sure that the SpaceXpanse_NG shortcut in the SpaceXpanse root directory points to Modules/Server/spacexpanse.exe and is working properly.

-* Download the OVP source tree into the Orbiter directory:
+* Download the OVP source tree into the SpaceXpanse directory:

-  cvs -d:pserver:anonymous@orbitervis.cvs.sourceforge.net:/cvsroot/orbitervis login
+  cvs -d:pserver:anonymous@spacexpansevis.cvs.sourceforge.net:/cvsroot/spacexpansevis login
-  cvs -z3 -d:pserver:anonymous@orbitervis.cvs.sourceforge.net:/cvsroot/orbitervis co -P orbitervis
+  cvs -z3 -d:pserver:anonymous@spacexpansevis.cvs.sourceforge.net:/cvsroot/spacexpansevis co -P spacexpansevis

-  You should end up with a directory "orbitervis" inside you Orbiter root directory.
+  You should end up with a directory "spacexpansevis" inside you SpaceXpanse root directory.

-* Open the D3D7Client project (for VC++, the project file is in orbitervis/D3D7Client/D3D7Client.dsw) and compile (this requires the DX7 SDK to be installed).
+* Open the D3D7Client project (for VC++, the project file is in spacexpansevis/D3D7Client/D3D7Client.dsw) and compile (this requires the DX7 SDK to be installed).

 * Note that the VS2005 project files included in the sources tend to get out